 Authored By: Northwest Justice Project

 A Washington Forms Online interview.
 Do-it-yourself court forms and instructions on LawHelp Interactive.

 - What will this interview do?
 How much does a divorce cost?
+Where should I file my divorce?
+What if I have children?
+Where can I learn about Washington divorce law?
+What about local rules?
 Talk with a lawyer What do I need before I start?
 What does my computer need?
 Ready to get started?

 What will this interview do?

 This free program will help you fill out court forms to file for divorce.

 The interview asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will also get instructions to help with your next steps.

 Watch our How-To Video to see how it works.

 - Cover Sheet